10-Day Finland Winter Itinerary: Lapland, Helsinki and Tallinn

-I wanted to share my 10-day Christmas itinerary through Finland.
+I wanted to share my 10-day winter itinerary through Finland, built around a Christmas and New Year trip.

-Just a quick tip: we flew to Helsinki the day before and took the overnight train from Helsinki to Rovaniemi.
+A quick tip to start: we flew into Helsinki the day before and took the overnight train up to Rovaniemi, which saves you both a night's accommodation and a domestic flight.

-After that, we headed to Levi, where we stayed for the next 4 nights.
-Levi is a ski resort town and a great base for all winter activities in Finland.
+From there we drove to Levi, where we stayed for the next four nights.
+Levi is a ski resort town and makes an excellent base for every winter activity in the region.

 Santa Claus Village in Rovaniemi